 Outer Shell fabric

-Both of the Dragonfly 400 and 600 use 10D ripstop nylon on the inner fabric.
+Both the Dragonfly 400 and 600 use 10D ripstop nylon on the inner fabric.
 It is light and soft to the touch.
 It is not weather resistant nor is it coated with a DWR but does a good job.
-Some of the ultralight sleeping bag companies are now moving even lighter to 7D inner fabrics but the Dragonfly range have stayed with the lightweight 10D.
+Some of the ultralight sleeping bag companies are now moving even lighter to 7D inner fabrics but the Dragonfly range has stayed with the lightweight 10D.

-Overall, it is lightweight, feels soft, is strong and works well.
+Overall, it is lightweight, feels soft, is strong, and works well.

 The outer fabric is treated with a DWR to help any water run off the fabric rather than soak in.
 When I tested the water resistance it worked well and as expected.
-The DWR finish caused the water to bead and run off the pertex fabric.
+The DWR finish caused the water to bead and run off the Pertex fabric.

 If you were caught out in a rainstorm while sleeping outside without a shelter, most of the water will not penetrate the sleeping bag and get into the down.
 Any water that does get in would enter via the stitching.
 The Hyperdry down will reduce the ability of the down to absorb water.
-So, overall it is good to know that if you get caught in damp conditions the sleeping bag will do it’s best to keep you safe.
+So, overall it is good to know that if you get caught in damp conditions the sleeping bag will do its best to keep you safe.

-During testing I didn’t get any cold spots or have any issues with cold spots but I would have loved just a little more down in each of the baffles to keep them nicely stuffed.
+During testing, I didn’t get any cold spots or have any issues with cold spots but I would have loved just a little more down in each of the baffles to keep them nicely stuffed.
 And the foot box was generous in size and the amount of down stuffed in there.
-People that suffer cold feet at night should be OK with either of these sleeping bags.
+People that suffer from cold feet at night should be OK with either of these sleeping bags.